Ronan Mullarney

-Ronan Mullarney (born 12 September 1995) is an Irish professional golfer from Galway, he has been a professional since 2019.
-On 28 June 2022, Mullarney qualified for the Open Championship for the first time after sharing second place with Jamie Rutherford in the 36-hole Final Qualifying competition at Prince's Golf Club in Kent.
+Ronan Mullarney (born 12 September 1995) is an Irish professional golfer from Galway.
+He turned professional in 2019 and also played in the 2022 Open Championship.

+Amateur career

 Mullarney attended Maynooth University.
 In 2018, he won the R&A Foundation Scholars Tournament at St Andrews, a win that gave him a place in the 2018 Arnold Palmer Cup.
 In 2019, he won the Irish Amateur Close Championship at Ballybunion, beating Robert Brazill in the final.

+Professional career

+Mullarney turned professional in 2019.
+In June 2022, he qualified for The Open Championship for the first time after sharing second place with Jamie Rutherford in the 36-hole Final Qualifying competition at Prince's Golf Club in Kent.

+In May 2023, Mullarney won his first professional tournament on the Alps Tour at the Gösser Open.